jozefg/drafts/what-are-dep-types.markdown

     Γ ⊢ a : T

-Last but not least, sometimes these type assertions have preconditions.
+Sometimes these type assertions have preconditions.
 For example, `f x : B` when `f : A → B` and `x : A`.

 We'd write this as